Receive the latest updates and tips & tricks

 1. Oversimplification of mechanical load

-The 10% rule focuses solely on distance or duration, ignoring other critical factors that contribute to the actual load on a runner’s body.
+The 10 percent rule focuses solely on distance or duration, ignoring other critical factors that contribute to the actual load on a runner’s body.
 These include:

-By failing to account for these variables, the 10% rule overlooks the true cumulative load on the body with each step that cause running-related injuries.
+By failing to account for these variables, the 10 percent rule overlooks the true cumulative load on the body with each step that cause running-related injuries.

 For example: 5km versus 5.5km is a 10% progression, but for instance, increasing the speed by just 1km/h, this can easily result in an additional +20 to +40% load.